-NLP has become a buzzword in eCommerce as well as in many other industries.
+NLP has become a buzzword in eCommerce as well as in many other industries, such as customer service.
 It is by no means a new field, but there has been a new surge of interest due to the benefits that it appears to bring to organizations that adopt it.

-Just as with other technological advancements, the innovation surrounding it captures the public’s imagination.
+Just as with other technological advancements, the innovation surrounding it captures the public’s imagination, as do the terms associated with it – such as deep learning, sentiment analysis, and topic modeling.
 However, while everyone joining the parade can boost development, it can also give rise to misconceptions too.
 In the case of NLP, many have embraced the promise it holds, but have also overlooked the complexity of human languages and the difficulty of working with them.

 First things first: what is NLP then?
 Well, it’s not this.

-Now that we’ve swept pseudoscience aside, we can talk about the real deal.
+Now that we’ve swept pseudoscience aside, we can talk about the real deal, starting with a natural language processing definition.
 NLP refers to the comprehension by computers of the structure and meaning of human languages, which in turn allows humans to successfully interact with the computer using natural sentences.